Sinmysize/RSettingsV3/README.md

 # Is This Harmful In Anyway?

 No. The program only changes your roblox graphics settings.
-This will not be detected by Byfron.
+This will not be detected by Byfron nor will do anything harmful to your device.

 # Credits / Mentions